Rakeshbakolia/kafka-stream/README.md

-## Demonstraction of the functionality of kafka-producer, kafka-consumer, kafka-streams, local and global state store.
+## Demonstration of the functionality of kafka-producer, kafka-consumer, kafka-streams, local and global state store.

 ### What is in this project